U.S. Circulating Coin Production in 1887 – Putting the 1887 Half in Context

 Truth is, from 1879 to 1890, there just wasn’t much demand for the half dollar denomination and each year’s mintage (struck to said demand) reflected this.
 Were it not for the fact that the Seated Liberty type spanned more than 50 years of production, and its design not carried over for all of America’s silver denominations for much of that period, the pricing levels we see today would likely be significantly higher, based on these mintages and survival rates alone.

 But the coin is what it is.
-Scarce, historic, but one of several of the type with similar characteristics.
+Scarce and historic, yes, but one of several of the type with similar characteristics.

 The 1887 Liberty Seated Half Dollar in Today’s Market

-The specimen imaged in this coin profile was recently listed for sale at auction by Stack’s Bowers.
+The specimen imaged in this coin profile was listed for sale at auction by Stack’s Bowers a few years ago.
 The coin is graded MS65 by NGC and is likely one of the first to ever be certified by the company as it is housed in a Generation 2 holder.
-It was likely certified in 1987 or 1988, which means that the coin was certified as a gem under the standards set by John Albanese and the gold CAC sticker on the holder affirms that Albanese believes today that NGC might have even been a little too hard on the coin back then.
+It was likely certified in 1987 or 1988, which means that the coin was certified as a Gem under the standards set by John Albanese and the gold CAC sticker on the holder affirms that Albanese believes today that NGC might have even been a little too hard on the coin back then.

 It sold for $7,200 (including buyer’s premium) as lot 528 in the official auction of the October 2018 Whitman Baltimore Winter Coin and Collectible Expo.